 Your Age

 Age is the single biggest factor in life insurance pricing.
-Every year you delay costs more - premiums typically increase 6-8% per year of age.
+Every year you delay costs more, with premiums typically increasing 6-8% per year of age.
 A 25-year-old pays roughly half what a 35-year-old pays for identical cover.
-Locking in a policy early is one of the most effective ways to keep lifetime insurance costs down.
+Locking in a policy early is one of the most effective ways to keep lifetime insurance costs manageable.

 🏥